rspamd/rspamd.com/doc/modules/index.md

 ## C Modules

-C modules provide the core functionality of Rspamd and are actually statically linked to the main Rspamd code.
-C modules are defined in the `options` section of Rspamd configuration.
-If no `filters` attribute is defined, then all modules are disabled.
+C modules provide the core functionality of Rspamd and are statically linked to the main Rspamd code.
+C modules are defined in options.inc with the `filters` attribute.
-The default configuration enables all modules explicitly:
+The default configuration enables all C modules explicitly:

 ~~~ucl
 filters = "chartable,dkim,surbl,regexp,fuzzy_check";